 A diaper in the bottom of the pot will only create a soggy mess and will not help to keep a plant watered in hot weather.
 Furthermore disposable diapers use chemicals I wouldn’t want leaching into my soils.
 They finish their advice by saying “If they’re good for your babies they’re good for your plants too.”
 What an amazing leap of logic!
 I can think of at least half a dozen things that are good for babies but would be disastrous for plants.

 This has some potential value in that it is attempting to deliver water to the roots by slowly releasing water from a 2 liter bottle with holes in the side buried up to its neck in the ground.
 So what’s the problem?
-First you have to fill the bottle, a rather messy process requiring putting the garden hose directly against the opening.
-Second, if the holes are small (i.e. made with an ice pick) the water is likely to stagnate in the bottle, making a nice home for mosquitos.
-The best way to slowly release water into the soil is using a soaker hose, not a series of buried two liter bottles you can easily step on and suffer a twisted ankle in the process.
+First you have to fill the bottle, a rather messy process requiring you to pull up the bottle and put the garden hose directly against the opening to fill it, then hold your thumb over the opening as you invert it to bury the top in the soil.
+Second, if the holes are small (i.e. made with an ice pick) the water is likely to take a long time to drip out and may stagnate in the bottle.
+The best way I’ve found to slowly release water into the soil is using a soaker hose, not a series of buried two liter bottles you can easily step on and suffer a twisted ankle in the process.

 I really hate this one.
 The web article claims that “smaller plants tend to be very fragile, and therefore they need a little bit of help to stay strong.”
 So how will planting them in about two tablespoons of potting soil in an easily broken eggshell help?
 Any roots that form will quickly run out of space.
 Keeping these eggshell containers watered without flushing out the soil will also be a problem.
 Just because the unfortunate seedlings will look cute for about a week is no justification to planting them in eggshells.